oneops/oneops.github.io/general/doc-guideline.md

 ## Technical Details

-The web site, including the documentation, is managed in the repository [https://github.com/oneops/oneops.github.io](https://github.com/oneops/oneops.github.io).
-It is a static web site generated from source using [Jekyll](https://jekyllrb.com/).
+The web site, including the documentation, is managed in the repository:

+<i class="fa fa-github fa-3x blue"></i>  <a href="https://github.com/oneops/oneops.github.io">https://github.com/oneops/oneops.github.io</a>

+It is a static web site
+generated from source using [Jekyll](https://jekyllrb.com/).
 All content is written using Markdown, specifically [GitHub Flavored Markdown](https://help.github.com/categories/writing-on-github/) parsed by [kramdown](https://kramdown.gettalong.org/index.html).
 More information about the site and documentation is available